jeromefellus-sekoia/meshroom/docs/tutorial.md

 meshroom up
 ```

-As in a docker compose stack, this command should be enough to setup and configure all your tenants, connect the require interops to make them communicate according to the defined mesh graph.
+As for a docker compose stack, this command should be enough to setup and configure all your tenants, and connect the required interops to make them communicate according to the mesh's graph.
 Sometimes, `meshroom up` will prompt for additional settings and secret required for the runtime.

-To check everything works as expected, you can use two handy commands :
+To check everything works as expected, we can use two handy commands :

 ```bash
 meshroom produce myedr mysekoia events